path-openings/RORPO/pyRORPO/README.md

 All resources required to generete the python module are inside the directory `/pyRORPO`.

 ## Usage
+A detailed documentation of pyRORPO module is [here](https://rorpo.readthedocs.io/).

 Building target `pyRORPO` will generate a dynamic library.
 This library can be imported as a python module :